aiman-al-masoud/cinciarellang1/README.md

 <a style="font-style : italic;" href="https://en.wikipedia.org/wiki/Eurasian_blue_tit">Eurasian blue tit (Cyanistes caeruleus)</a>

+## Try it out

+Run the file [`./cincia.py`](src/cincia.py) with no arguments for a REPL (Read Print Eval Loop), or run it with a file path to execute the contents of the file, or run it like so: `./cincia.py --compile path/to/file.ci` to print the python equivalent on stdout (still work in progress).

+You'll need a Python 3 interpreter to run this.
+No external dependencies are required, except for the [`plot_ast.py`](src/plot_ast.py) utility.

 ## Code Snippets

 You can find some examples of this language's syntax at: [`src/samples/`](src/samples/README.md).